cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 - `build` <Type>inherited</Type> <PropMeta>optional</PropMeta>

   - Allows configuring a custom build step to be run by wrangler when building your worker.
-See the [custom builds documentation](configuration#build) for more details
+See the [custom builds documentation](configuration#build) for more details.

 </Definitions>